pmorrell/SNP_Context/README.md

 	3\.
 Save to **both** MSI S3 storage and Amazons S3 storage platforms.

 #### DropBox
-* **DropBox (Boolean, true or false)**: The user can save the unique output files (counts tables and config file) to their personal dropbox app.
+* **DropBox (Boolean, true or false)**: The user can save the unique output files (counts tables and config file) to their personal DropBox app.
 Follow the link to step up a DropBox app: [Setting up DropBox app](https://www.dropbox.com/developers/reference/getting-started#app%20console)

-* **DropBox auth (String)**: The authication code, needed for saving Dropbox files from the script.
+* **DropBox auth (String)**: The authentication code, needed for saving Dropbox files from the script.
 Follow this link for instructions on setting this up. **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**

 #### GitHub